 - collaborate with my peers on a Google Slide presentation

-Slide Background: The slide is initially plain white, but can be changed to a solid color, gradient color fill, a texture or pattern, or a photo or image.
+Slide Background: A slide background is initially plain white, but can be changed to a solid color, gradient color fill, a texture or pattern, or a photo or image.
 Note that a "Theme" you apply may override individual slide backgrounds.

-Slide Layout: a layout is the way your text and images are arranged on a slide.
+Slide Layout: A slide layout is the way your text and images are arranged on a slide.
 Applying a "Theme" may control the layout of the slides.

 1. Note: If you and your partner or group members are already familiar with how to apply and use each of the slide features listed in the vocabulary section, then take turns demonstrating them to each other before proceeding to the last section titled: Your Group Presentation.

 2. If you are new to or unfamiliar with Google Slides, don't be afraid to admit it, this is a great opportunity to learn and go through the sections below to quickly learn to apply each one.

 Getting Started: Title, Page Setup, Theme, and Background Colors and Images (Quick tutorials)